ryouchinsa/ryouchinsa.github.io/edit/README.md

 # Rotate
 Rotate an object.
-- Drag up/down on the box to rotate the box.
+- Drag up/down on the object to rotate the object.
 - You can select multiple objects and rotate them.

 ![draw_obb](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/8fa54081-a002-4879-bdd2-19fe3025a005)